When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Toward Defending Against Adversarial Explanations

-Our RQ2 results indicate that users are most vulnerable in hard tasks, fact-driven domains, or when they are unfamiliar with AI.
-In these settings, trust can even reverse, with incorrect answers receiving higher trust than correct ones.
-This motivates risk-aware adaptation, in which the system modulates its communication strategy according to predicted user vulnerability.
-Defenses include stronger uncertainty descriptions for complex domains, simplified non-authoritative templates for novices, contrastive explanations when overtrust is detected, and domain-specific warnings in tasks with a history of high risk.
+\textbf{Risk-adaptive explanation policies.} RQ2 results indicate that users are more vulnerable in hard tasks, fact-driven domains, or when they are unfamiliar with AI.
+In such contexts, trust can invert, with incorrect answers receiving higher ratings than correct ones.
+It motivates risk-aware adaptation, in which the system modulates its communication strategy according to predicted user vulnerability.
+Defenses include stronger uncertainty descriptions for complex domains, contrastive explanations when overtrust is detected, and domain-specific warnings in historically high-risk tasks.